Rufski/Rufski.github.io/wip/pmu-part-2.md

 ## The source

 I took the data from the following website: https://www.turf-fr.com.
-Dozens of websites exist that repertory the results of French races, but I chose that one first because it seemed to have more complete information on each race, but also because it had a readily accessible "archive" section where one could find race results going back up to 2004.
+Dozens of websites exist that repertory the results of French races, but I chose that one first because it seemed to have more complete information on each race, but also because it had a readily accessible "archive" section where one could find race results going back up to 2004 ordered in a HTML format that made it easier to webscrape.

 ## The data collected